JRMC-PR/Java-programs-/Turabo work/README.md

 # Turabo Work

-This repository contains several Java programs that demonstrate basic programming concepts.
+This repository contains several Java programs that I have written for my Turabo University courses.

 ## Description